Detroit Tigers - The Covid-19 Years (2020-2029)

 decimated by injuries including a back problem, and Reese Olsen had a 3.53 ERA

-Beau Briskie, Jason Foley and Tyler Holton were all effective in relief last year.
+Beau Briskie and Tyler Holton were effective as setup men in relief last year.

 2025 Hitting: